Notzilla: Reception

-Upon its release, Kevin Burwick of MovieWeb called Notzilla "a spoof with a hint of Gremlins" that "looks like it could be a cult classic."
-Bradley Gibson, writing for Film Threat said, "It might have worked better as a short, as there’s just not enough juice here to sustain a feature-length production" giving Notzilla a 6/10 rating.
+Upon its release, Kevin Burwick of MovieWeb called Notzilla "a spoof with a hint of Gremlins" that "looks like it could be a cult classic".
+Bradley Gibson, writing for Film Threat said, "It might have worked better as a short, as there's just not enough juice here to sustain a feature-length production" giving Notzilla a 6/10 rating.
 Viewers on Amazon Prime give it a 4.3 out 5, comparing it to Airplane!, and reminiscing about the 50s and 60s "creature features" it spoofs.

 Accolades

+Comics Adaptation

+Notzilla movie has a comic book adaptation.
+Ninja High School and Warrior Nun creator Ben Dunn has teamed up with Mitch Teemley to create a 56-page, full-color graphic novel.